-During 2020, the organisation was significantly impacted by COVID-19.
-The organisation put in place a comprehensive 21-month financial plan to rebalance the organisation and enable it to respond to the future uncertainties and the risks presented.
-Steps taken included a reduction in all overhead spend, pay reductions for staff across the organisation and a reallocation of funds held for other purposes.

-The plan has, so far, proved successful and allowed the organisation to continue to complete its mission, albeit in a lesser way due to lockdowns from local governments.
+During 2021, the organisation continued to be impacted by COVID-19.
+In 2020 the organisation put in place a comprehensive 21-month financial plan to rebalance the organisation and enable it to respond to the future uncertainties and the risks presented.
+The plan proved successful and allowed the organisation to continue to complete its mission.
 We continue to be blessed by generous support from our faithful donor base who donate to the organisation via affiliated agencies.